 Instructions

-- Store in the refrigerator until ready to serve.
+- Serve.
+Store in the refrigerator until ready to serve.
 The dip is best to eat the day that it is made.
 Serve with fresh tortilla chips or Fritos.

 Notes